Helen Hyde

-Helen Hyde (April 6, 1868 – May 13, 1919) was an American etcher and engraver.
+Helen Hyde (April 6, 1868 – May 13, 1919) was an etcher and engraver from the United States.
 She is best known for her color etching process and woodblock prints reflecting Japanese women and children characterizations.

 Life

 Born in Lima, New York, Hyde spent her adolescent years in California.
 Her art education began at the age of twelve when she studied for two years with her neighbour, Ferdinand Richardt, an American-Danish artist.